tinalexander/tinalexander.github.io/pages/2023/10-october.md

 # October 5, 2023

+## Novo Nordisk statement on FDA investigation of counterfeit Ozempic

+- **Source:** email from a Novo Nordisk spokesperson
+- **Date:** received October 5, 2023

+> Patient safety is a top priority for Novo Nordisk and in close collaboration with FDA, we have taken measures to create awareness of the potential for counterfeit products.
+We have developed a company press statement that is posted on our U.S. corporate website and includes a guide for identifying counterfeits.
+We have provided communications to a number of stakeholders, including wholesalers and pharmacists to ensure they are aware of the situation and also able to identify a potential counterfeit semaglutide injectable product.
+We are also making semaglutide.com available as a resource hub for US consumers, healthcare providers and retailers to provide information about responsible use of semaglutide, including how to recognize a counterfeit product.

 ## CDC spokesperson on locally acquired malaria in Arkansas

 - **Source:** email from Thomas Skinner of the Centers for Disease Control and Prevention